Top of the page

 Your doctor may recommend that you and your partner practice certain techniques to help delay ejaculation.
 For example, you may learn to identify and control the sensations that lead up to ejaculation.
 And you may learn to communicate with your partner to slow or stop stimulation.
 You can try using a condom to reduce sensation to the penis.
 Or you can try a different position (such as lying on your back) during intercourse.
 Counselling or behavioural therapy may help reduce anxiety related to premature ejaculation.

-There are also creams, gels, and a spray that may be used to treat premature ejaculation by reducing sensation.
-These medicines, such as lidocaine, are applied to the penis before sex.
+There are also creams, gels, sprays, and wipes that may be used to treat premature ejaculation by reducing sensation.
+These medicines are applied to the penis before sex.
+They include lidocaine and lidocaine-prilocaine.
 But some of these medicines can also affect a man's sex partner by reducing sensation for the partner.